 This land is of impeccable pedigree and has been the source of legendary wines.
 As evidenced by copious arrowheads discovered at the banks of a stream winding through the vineyard, it was once the hunting grounds of indigenous Indian tribes.
 Remnants of vine-stakes (hand hewn by elusive farmers during prohibition times) are still visible on vineyard patches hidden alongside the forest ridge road.

-Paradise Hills Vineyard is a complex set of volcanic knolls separated by alluvial swells with soil profiles varying from deeply fractured rocks and mounds of volcanic ash to thick clay deposits.
-Visionary viticulturist David Abreu and legendary winemaker Helen Turley were brought in to develop Paradise Hills Vineyard into four distinct sections.
+Paradise Hills Vineyard is located on three volcanic knolls separated by alluvial swells deposited by the creeks draining the mountain range.
+Soil profiles vary from deeply fractured rocks and volcanic ash to thick clay deposits.
+Viticulturist David Abreu and winemaker Helen Turley were brought in to develop Paradise Hills Vineyard into four distinct sections.
 Each sub-section is distinguished by unique subsoil and microclimate.
 Moreover, meticulously selected root stocks were grafted with clonal varieties of Cabernet Sauvignon, Cabernet Franc, Merlot and Petit Verdot procured from first growth Bordeaux estates.